Technology Available at the Library

 Documents must be picked up the same day they are sent to the Library.
 Prints are not saved overnight.

-You don’t need to pay for your prints at curbside, but the printing costs will be added to your account.
-You can pay in person after the Library reopens, or pay any time online.
+You do not need to pay for your prints at curbside, but the printing costs will be added to your account.
+You can pay in person at a later date or pay any time online if your balance is $3 or rmore.

 Do you have questions about mobile printing?
-Library staff is available for help at (817) 459-6900 from Monday through Saturday, from 10 a.m. to 5 p.m.
+Call (817) 459-6900 from Monday to Saturday, from 10 a.m. to 5 p.m.
+Select your branch from the menu and library staff will assist you.
 You can also click here to ask your question online.

 Mobile Printing is available at all Library locations.